google/dart-neats/typed_sql/doc/02_inserting_rows.md

  * `Null` (e.g. `literal(null)`).

-By wrapping values in `Expr<T>` it possible for `package:typed_sql` to distinguish between omitted value (default value), and intentional decision to insert `NULL`.
+By wrapping values in `Expr<T>` it possible for `package:typed_sql` to distinguish between an omitted value (default value), and intentional decision to insert `NULL`.
 Because `NULL` is always represented as `literal(null)`.
-As we shall explore later, this also enables us to insert values from directly from a subquery.
+As we will explore later, this also enables us to insert values directly from a subquery.

 ## Insert with `RETURNING` clause
-Using `@AutoIncrement()` for _primary key_ fields is very convinient, but it can hard to know what the `authorId` of the newly inserted row is.
+Using `@AutoIncrement()` for _primary key_ fields is very convinient, but it makes it hard to know what the `authorId` of the newly inserted row is.
 In SQL we can access the inserted row using a `RETURNING` clause, with `package:typed_sql` we also add a `.returning` clause.

-In the simplest form, we can add a `.returnInserted()` clause as follows, this will return an `Author` object representing the inserted row, as illustrated
+In the simplest form, we can add a `.returnInserted()` clause, this will return an `Author` object representing the inserted row, as illustrated
 below: